1jour1vin

 flexible

-"A very appealing second wine, supple and juicy, which will drink well as soon as it is released! ~ Vinous"
+"A very appealing second wine—smooth and juicy—that will be ready to drink as soon as it's released! ~ Vinous"

-"It has aromas of black fruit, chocolate, crushed nuts, black licorice, and cedar wood.
-Medium-bodied, with firm, mellow tannins.
-It is taut and lively, with a polished finish and notes of crushed stone and walnut shells on the palate.
-Excellent for a second wine. " (James Suckling 2022) - Created in 1985, the second wine Clos La Gaffelière is vinified and aged with as much care as its elder, classified as a Saint-Emilion 1er Grand Cru Classé.
+“It offers aromas of black fruit, chocolate, crushed nuts, black licorice, and cedar wood.
+Medium-bodied, with firm yet velvety tannins.
+It is taut and lively, with a polished finish and notes of crushed stone and walnut shells on the aftertaste.
+Excellent for a second wine. ” (James Suckling 2022) - Produced in 1985, the second wine Clos La Gaffelière is vinified and aged with just as much care as its older sibling, which is classified as a Saint-Emilion Premier Grand Cru Classé.

 Rated site